 Phu Quoc’s not known as Vietnam’s Pearl Island for nothing.
 They come in every colour under the sun here, from black to rare gold.
 Pearl farms are your best bet for the real deal.
 Plus, they have a huge variety of beautifully crafted necklaces, earrings and rings.

-As the isle’s main town, Duong Dong comes up trumps in the bars-with-a-twist department.
-It’s a great place to head for a relaxed tipple, with rooftop cocktail bars and a Czech-style microbrewery.
-For cartoon fans, there’s also the Simpsons-themed Moe’s Bar.
+As the isle’s main town, Duong Dong comes up trumps in the bars department.
+It’s a great place to head for a relaxed tipple, with rooftop cocktail bars and a Czech-style microbrewery among the venues to choose from.

 Long Beach leads the way when it comes to nightlife.
 The bars here double up as clubs, thanks to live DJs and beach bonfires.
 Rory’s Bar is the big name on the scene, and Coco Bar is another popular choice, with a homemade rum menu ticking off flavours like banana, coconut and passion fruit.
 Plus, if you’re travelling during a full or half moon, you can expect things to get even livelier.

 Fish sauce is to Phu Quoc, what tapas is to Barcelona.
 The island prides itself on making the real deal, since anchovies flourish in the waters off shore.
 There are heaps of distilleries, which churn out 2.6 million gallons of the stuff every year.